PowerGridModel/power-grid-model/tests/data/state_estimation/pandapower/asymmetric/distribution-case/README.md

 Test case representing a typical distribution grid.
 The grid has 2 identical parallel transformers.
-They power a series of overhead lines and cables which supply different loads along with asymmetric voltage and power sensors at every nodes and lines respectively.
+They power a series of overhead lines and cables which supply different loads along with asymmetric voltage and power sensors at every node and lines respectively.

 The case is validated for ring and radial configuration by open/close position of one end of Line 13 in asymmetrical batch calculation.